The Universal File Opener (UFO) is a Google Chrome extension. It enhances the Google Drive and AODocs experience by

 If a lock expires and you try to save a file that’s still open in your local software:

 - Your changes are saved in Google Drive or AODocs if the file isn’t locked by another user and hasn’t been modified since you opened it.

 The file is automatically locked again by you when you save.

 A pop-up opens, to prompt you to save a copy of your file in another location on your computer.
 You can then manually merge your changes later.

 - The changes aren’t saved if the file is unlocked but has been modified by another user since you last opened it.

-The Conflict resolution popup appears.
+The Conflict resolution pop-up opens.
 You can choose to discard your changes or overwrite the changes of the other user with your updates.
 If you choose to discard your changes, you can save a copy of your file in another location on your computer.
 You can then manually merge your changes later.

 Access files offline